IdiotamSpielen/VTT-Project/README.md

 However, due to the cross-platform nature of Java, it may also be compatible with Linux and MacOS.
 **I GUARANTEE NOTHING!** Not even that it works on a Windows System.

-Designed for Dungeons and Dragons 5E specifically, but you may use it for other systems, I'm not your dad.
+Designed for Dungeons and Dragons 5E specifically, but you may try it with other systems.
+I'm not your dad.
 (Maybe it'll get dedicated support for other RPG-Systems if I feel like it)
-Made for Game Masters, but Players could also use it.
+Made for Game Masters, but Players might also get a use out of it.
+If only for the library functions.
 Again, I'm not your dad.

 ## database info

 Currently the "database" works with json-files saved on your hard-drive.
 In later stages it is supposed to be able to access a database that you connect yourself.

-## intended Functionality
+## Core-Functionality

 ### Library